JohnVeber/SWAP/README.md

 The current tasks (v.3 branch) are:
--implement passing arguments to a function via command line options
+-implement passing arguments to a function via command line options -add one more test
+-implement program termination if an unexpected number of arguments is entered
 Status: *(In progress at v.3 branch).